KnutAM/tensors/Theory/IndexNotation.md

 \begin{align}
 u_i = \sum_{j=1}^3 M_{ij} v_j = M_{i1} v_1 + M_{i2} v_2 + M_{i3} v_3
 \end{align}
-With the Einstein summation convention, we do not have to write the summation symbol, and can simply write
+With the Einstein summation convention, we do not have to write the summation symbol and can write
 \begin{align}
 u_i = M_{ij}v_j
 \end{align}